contractlevel/yield/README.md

 # YieldCoin aka Contract Level Yield (CLY)

 **WARNING: This codebase is unfinished and still has significant issues that severely affect user funds.
 It is NOT recommended that this project is deployed to production.
-Please see [Yieldcoin v2](https://github.com/contractlevel/yield-v2) for a more efficient and secure implementation.**
+Please see [Yieldcoin v2](https://github.com/contractlevel/yield-v2) for a more efficient and secure codebase.**

 ---